jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 ## Old Age, Ladder Climb, Final Frontier

 In 55 BC, the Roman general Julius Caesar had a problem.
 He was in control of prosperous territory west of the Rhine river while the east side was ruled by hostile German barbarians.
-Caesar defeated the Germans in open battle, but that is why the Germans avoid fighting him and instead used small boats and rafts to raid his villages in the night.
+Caesar defeated the Germans in open battle, but that is why the Germans avoid fighting him and instead used small boats to raid his villages in the night.

 So, to protect his society, Caesar had to defeat an enemy that wouldn't fight him.